rpbaltazar/vim-config/README.md

 ## Pre-requisites

-This config is built primarily to work on top of the OSX version of `MacVim`, by NEO but has been edited throughout time to add and remove stuff that I use more frenquently
+This config was initially built by NEO and primarily focused to work on top of the OSX version of `MacVim`, but has been edited throughout time to add and remove stuff that I use less/more frenquently.
+It has also been updated to remove all windows support as I'm not familiar with the system and I won't be able to help you in case you run into problems.

+Please note that some of the plugins need aditional installation.
+The installing script should handle those, but please make sure you have [node](http://nodejs.org/) with [npm](https://www.npmjs.org/) installed.

 ## Install